 Although there’s no sure way to prevent breast cancer, or any cancer, you can learn your risk factors and which types of cancer pose the greatest risk.
 A genetic counselor will review your family history and your health history.
 Depending on the results, you may wish to have genetic testing.
 This will give you information on your risk factors for specific hereditary types of cancer, including breast cancer.

 Schedule a Cancer Screening

 Cancer specialists at AdventHealth are here to help screen for, diagnose and treat breast cancer with the latest technologies and treatments available.
 If you or a loved one is concerned about your cancer risk, we are here to guide you.
-Learn more about our full continuum of cancer care today.
+Request an appointment today.